Misleading Information On Fish Labels: Truth About Seabass

 Your wallet.
 You might be paying premium prices for what you believe is quality, local produce — but you may be getting something entirely different.

-So, if you can’t trust the big supermarkets – who can you trust when buying fish?
+So, if you can’t trust the big supermarkets – who can you trust when buying fish or other seafood?
 Try your local fishmonger.

 What Your Local Fishmonger Brings to the Table